Articles | Life and Financial | Senior | Supplemental

 Networking

 Growing your book of business is all about uncovering new leads.
-Getting out there and getting involved in your community presents opportunity to build new relationships.
-These relationships could become potential clients.
-Your hobbies, whether it be golf or crafting, can be a gateway to meeting new clients.
+Getting out there and getting involved in your community presents opportunities to build new relationships that can turn into future clients.
+Your hobbies, whether it be golf, fitness, or crafting, can be a natural gateway to meeting new people.
 A mistake some agents make is coming on too strong too soon.
-Being all business discounts your credibility.
-Start by building genuine relationships first, and eventually you’ll have people asking for your contact information.
-People are more likely to trust someone they know than an agent that walks in off the street.
+Being overly sales-focused early on can hurt credibility.
+Start by building genuine relationships first, and over time people will begin asking for your contact information.
+People are far more likely to trust someone they already know than an agent who walks in off the street.

 Diversify Your Portfolio